UTenret/darkly/sql_injection_images/resources/writeup.md

 Url : borntosec.ddns.net/images.png
 ```

+Since this input field looks very vulnerable to SQL injections, we try a single quote like in the [Members page](./sql_injection_members)

+---

-First we try inputting a single quote to see if an error comes back, as that would
+First we try withsingle quote to see if an error comes back, as that would
 tell us if this search function is vulnerable for an sql injection.
 Sadly we get nothing back so some amount of sanitization is taking place.